-    Two years ago I celebrated my first world usability day by pointing out usability mistakes usability experts commit.
+In 2008 I celebrated my first world usability day by pointing out usability mistakes usability experts commit.
 Fast forward to 2010 and what do I see?

 World Usability Day is here again and usability experts still can’t even get their own website right.

 Yes, the World Usability Day website sucks big time and I’m really ashamed for them.
 How can they make people believe that they want to support usability when their own site is not usable by any standards?